vdeksne/Women-s-Network/README.md

 Women's Network is a modern and minimalistic idea sharing tool with a smooth and responsive user experience.

-What each of the files you wrote for the project contains and does:
+## What each of the files you wrote for the project contains and does:

-Here is a list of all main files and what they do: :
 ./firestore.indexes.json: Configuration file for Firestore database indexes.
 ./src: Source directory containing all the application code.
 ./src/App.vue: Main Vue component that serves as the root component of the application.